CDLUC3/mrt-dashboard/README.md

 > **⚠️ All style checks must pass for the continuous integration build to succeed.**

-## Rake tasks
+## Rake tasks and other commands

 Note that all commands are preceded with `bundle exec` to make sure they use the gems configured by Bundler.

 - `bundle exec rake`
-  - default Rake task; runs tests (with coverage), and if the tests succeed, runs RuboCop style checks.
+  - default Rake task: runs tests (with coverage), and if the tests succeed, runs RuboCop style checks.
 - `bundle exec rake spec`
   - runs the tests without coverage.